Gov. Kate Brown Considering Interstate Travel Ban

 According to a governor’s office daily update sent to legislators obtained by Eugene Weekly, Gov. Kate Brown is in talks with neighboring states about travel restrictions.
 Oregon is part of a Western States Pact with Washington, California, Colorado and Nevada with “a shared vision for reopening their economies and controlling COVID-19 into the future.”
 Oregon’s neighbors in Washington, Nevada and California have much higher infection rates than Oregon, according to the CDC.

 The update says it would not be an outright ban but rather increased restrictions that will be phased in and will take into account people who cross the border for work and shipping.
-The ban — or increased travel restrictions — could start by next Tuesday.
+Discussion on the ban — or increased travel restrictions — could start as soon as next week.

+After the story was published, the governor’s office deputy communications director Charles Boyle said positive COVID-19 cases have been linked to interstate travel.

+“The issue of travel restrictions was raised by members of the Governor’s Medical Advisory Panel based on COVID-19 cases linked to travel in southern Oregon, which is troubling based on the spikes in case counts California is currently experiencing,” he says.

 At a July 22 press conference, Brown previously floated the threat of a travel ban if Oregonians were unable to lower positive cases.

-Note: This article has been updated